-- 1. Identify the name of the Novell Server and insure that it is up and running with all printing functions enabled before proceeding. - Important: When installed as NetWare Print Server, the I-O Print Server's master file server must have a name that is no longer than 19 characters.
-If you file server has a longer name, you must either choose a different file server as the I-O Print Server's master file server, or shorten the file server's name. - 2.
-If you haven't already done so, start the I-O PrintControl utility, located on a Netware client PC. - 3.
+1. Identify the name of the Novell Server and insure that it is up and running with all printing functions enabled before proceeding.

+- 2. If you haven't already done so, start the I-O PrintControl utility, located on a Netware client PC. - 3.
 Select the desired I-O Print Server from the displayed list.
-The I-O Print Server are identified through their serial number and network address.
+The I-O Print Servers are identified through their serial number and network address.